 This course forms the first part in the study of Medieval Indian History.
 The chief objective of this course is to acquaint students with the political, socio-economic and cultural history of Medieval India during the Sultanate period.

-B. Political and Administrative History of India (1200-1526)-I c.
-Foreign Travelers' Account- Al Beruni (Tarikh-ul-Hind) and Ibn Batuta
+B. Political and Administrative History of India (1200-1526)-I

 Sources: A.-Literary Sources